yjie2366/dtf-docs/docs/source/background.rst

 The design of DTF combines the advantages of file I/O and coupling software, which aims at minimizing the modification of existing I/O kernels in multi-component systems and providing high-speed high-efficiency inter-component data transfer.
 Instead of using file systems, DTF takes full advantage of high-performance interconnects in HPC and transfer data using Message Passing Interface (MPI), which transparently redirects PnetCDF file I/O operations to message passing.
-An overview of DTF design will be introduced in the next chapter :ref:`overview`.
+An detailed overview of DTF design will be introduced in the next section :ref:`overview`.

 .. _fileio-dtf: